 In keeping with formality, the French expect business meetings to be scheduled at least two weeks in advance and confirmed a day or two before.
 Punctuality is also highly valued in France.
 If you are going to be late, call with an explanation immediately.
 Keep in mind, the French are afforded a generous amount of vacation time, which is often taken during the summer months.
 Because of this, it may be harder to get a meeting during the summer.

-Since French business protocol generally adheres to centralized decisionmaking, it is important that you get a meeting with a senior leader within the organization.
-In France, business is often slow.
-In general, initial meetings are for discussion, not decisionmaking.
-Because of this, do not get discourage by long meetings, this can mean you are closer to a decision or agreement.
+Since French business protocol generally adheres to centralized decision making, it is important that you get a meeting with a senior leader within the organization.
+In France, business is often slow and in general, initial meetings are for discussion, not decision-making.
+Do not get discouraged by long meetings, this can mean you are closer to a decision or agreement.
 When an agreement is reached, the French expect it to be laid out in a highly detailed, comprehensive contract.

 How did the meeting go?